 - Reclaimed Wood/Old Doors: Check local salvage yards, Facebook Marketplace, or even curbside for old doors, tabletops, or sturdy pieces of wood that can be repurposed.

-- IKEA Tabletops: Often a go-to for DIYers, IKEA offers various affordable tabletop options that can be combined with custom legs.
+- IKEA Tabletops:: Often a go-to for DIYers, IKEA offers various affordable tabletop options that can be combined with custom legs.

 - Legs and Frames: